Ford exec indicates desire for level playing field on labor costs

 Labor cost estimates show that Ford pays its workers an average of $57 an hour, including benefits, compared with $58 at GM and $48 at FCA, according to the Center for Automotive Research.

 “There’s certainly an understanding that for the investment levels to continue and the great job growth numbers that we’ve had in the U.S. to continue, we have to maintain a level of competitiveness that makes sense,” Hinrichs said.
-(Additional reporting by Bernie Woodall in Detroit)
+(Additional reporting by Bernie Woodall in Detroit; Editing by Richard Chang)